ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-basics.md

 By using `TThread`, you can create and manage multiple threads in your application, making it more efficient and responsive.

-## Example - Perform tasks on multiple threads, start automatically and free on terminate
+## Example - Perform simple tasks on multiple threads, start on creationally and free on terminate

 !!!
 Contribution by paweld 🇵🇱